How and When to Enroll in Medicare

 - Switch to a top-rated five-star Medicare Advantage plan, if one is available where you live

-Nearly three out of four (72.1%) of Medicare Advantage beneficiaries are enrolled in a plan rated 4 stars or higher by Medicare in 2023.
-More than one in five beneficiaries (22%) are enrolled in a 5-star 2023 Medicare Advantage plan.2
+Nearly three out of four (72.1%) of Medicare Advantage beneficiaries were enrolled in a plan rated 4 stars or higher by Medicare in 2023.
+More than one in five beneficiaries (22%) were enrolled in a 5-star 2023 Medicare Advantage plan.2

 Some Medicare enrollment periods are based on a person being 65 years old.
 But what about those who are under 65?